MYLASTCHANCE21/HOS-Therapeutic-Framework/README.md

 · A Universal Middleware that harmonizes all evidence-based modalities (DBT, IFS, EMDR, CBT, Somatic) · A Shame-Proof Architecture where setbacks become Reflection Data, not failure

+📐 The Mastery Equations (Dual Measurement)

+HOS uses two complementary equations to measure system state:

+M₁ — Surface Mastery (Altitude)

-M = ((S + T) × I) + R
+M₁ = ((S + T) × I) + R

----
+"How full is the tank right now, and how well are you flying with what's in it?"

+· Measures current functional capacity
+· Includes reflective gain (R) as an additive asset
+· Represents how high the system is flying today

+M₂ — Deep Capacity (Structural Depth)

+M₂ = ((S + T) × I) − R

+"How strong is the tank itself once we subtract the energy spent reflecting and processing?"

+· Measures structural integrity beneath the surface
+· Accounts for reflective load (R) as a drain on capacity · Prevents overestimation of stability when reflection is high

+Operational Ranges

+Score M₁ Interpretation M₂ Interpretation
+0–15 Stabilize Fragile — Safe Mode Required
+16–30 Moderate Function Developing Capacity
+31+ Deep Work Ready Structural Integrity Confirmed

 🧩 The Four Variables (STIR)

-Variable Name Definition
+Variable Name Definition Scale
-S Stability Physiological and emotional baseline.
-Can the system hold steady under load?
+S Stability Physiological and emotional baseline 0–10 T Tools Accessible skills and strategies 0–10
-T Tools Accessible skills and strategies the client can actually deploy I Internalization How deeply skills have moved from external guidance into self-system (Multiplier: 0.1–2.0) R Reflection Capacity to observe, learn, and generate useful data from experience
+I Internalization How deeply skills are owned (Multiplier) 0.1–2.0 R Reflection Capacity to observe, learn, and generate data 0–10

----

 🚦 The Traffic Light Protocol